Can you get life insurance with no medical?

 It’s very common for people to secure life insurance without the need to undergo a medical exam.

-Whilst it’s possible an insurer can request you have a medical if high-risk factors are identified during the application, often the information gathered during the medical questionnaire will suffice.
+Whilst it’s possible an insurer can request you have a medical exam if high-risk factors are identified, often the information gathered during the medical questionnaire will suffice.

 In the instance of a high-risk factor being identified, an insurer may request access to your medical records to obtain further information.